Mark-shija/alx-pre_course/README.md

-my first day README file
+Readme file in main branch